Nictiz/Nictiz-R4-zib2020/util/qaAutomation/README.md

 The [Nationale Terminologieserver](https://terminologieserver.nl/fhir) is a partial solution to this problem, although it too misses some information that the default FHIR terminology server has, also resulting in false errors.
 To alleviate this problem, the Docker image contains a script that will use both the Nationale Terminologieserver _and_ the default FHIR terminology server as a fallback.

-Note: the FHIR Validator will report this as using `combined.tx` as the terminology server.
+Note: the FHIR Validator will report this as using `v4.combined.tx` as the terminology server.

 To use this service, the user needs to have a valid login to the Nationale Terminologieserver.
 These credentials should be stored in the file "nts-credentials.env" in the format: